-15 years ago, as part of the HEC Entrepreneurs Master’s integration program, I experienced my first skydiving experience.
-I remember a mix of fear and excitement, climaxing in total fear when, at 3000 feet of altitude, the door opened.
-As I dropped into the vacuum of space and air surrounding me, the wind slammed my chest and dizziness took over.
+Fifteen years ago, as part of the HEC Entrepreneurs Master’s integration program, I had my first skydiving experience.
+I remember a mix of fear and excitement, climaxing in total fear when, at 3,000 feet of altitude, the door opened.
+As I dropped into the vacuum of space and the air surrounded me, the wind slammed my chest and dizziness took over.
 I still don’t know how I did it.
 But I did.
-And as the parachute opened, I still feel the rush of adrenaline and that amazing feeling of flying, even if just for 5 minutes.
+And as the parachute opened, I still feel the rush of adrenaline and that amazing feeling of flying, even if just for five minutes.

 But this time, unlike my first physical jump out of a plane 15 years ago, I’m not doing it because others are too.
-No, this time, it’s because I feel that there is a right alignment of stars with Dataiku, an ambitious project, an exceptional technology, a literally extra-ordinary team, and a great location.
+No: this time, it’s because I feel that there is the right alignment of stars with Dataiku, an ambitious project, an exceptional technology, an extrordinary team, and a great location.

 I’ve also learned to recognize a weak signal.
-That’s right: when 3 people you know but that don’t know each other - Nicolas C., Michael N., and Thierry B. - each separately tell you to check out that 2 ½ year old, 50 person software company named Dataiku, you know there’s something there ;-).
-All the most when it is corroborated by Forbes and Wired...
+That’s right: when three people you know but that don’t know each other - Nicolas C., Michael N., and Thierry B. - each separately tell you to check out that 2.5-year-old 50-person software company named Dataiku, you know there’s something there ;-).
+All the more when it is corroborated by Forbes and Wired.